2b-t/myactuator_rmd_ros/myactuator_rmd_description/doc/UpdateCadModel.md

 </xacro:if>
 ```

-Finally we will have to also adapt all of the launch files inside the packages adding another choice for `actuator_cmd`:
+Finally we will have to also adapt the `myactuator_rmd.launch.py` launch file inside this package adding another choice for `actuator_cmd`:

 ```python
 actuator_cmd = DeclareLaunchArgument(